 In amperometric electrochemical detection the electrical current is measured resulting from oxidation or reduction reactions (Fig. 1).
 A sample is introduced in HPLC and separated on the chromatographic column.
 The column is connected to an ECD cell, an electrochemical sensor where a reaction takes place at an electrode.
 Electrochemically active substances that elute from the column undergo an electrochemical reaction, electrons are transferred resulting in an electrical current.
-The electrodes are connected to an electronic circuitry with a powerful -low noise- amplifier that converts a pico- or nanoampere current in a signal in the range of ± 1 Volt which is commonly used in data acquisition.
+The electrodes are connected to an electronic circuitry with a powerful -low noise- amplifier that converts a pico- or nanoampere current in a measurable signal for data acquisition.

 The detector is connected to a computer where the data is collected and stored in data acquisition software.
 The resulting chromatogram (fig. 2) shows the detector response and is used for identification and quantification, the ultimate goal of analysis.
 Using calibration standards, the signal height (current, in nA) is related to concentration and the retention time identifies a substance.

 Fig. 2.
 A chromatogram with calibration standards of several neurotransmitters.